 Breaking it further down

-Instagram is a visually driven platform which is not great for bringing in massive amount of traffic, but the kind of engagement it offers is pretty high.
+Instagram is a visually driven platform that is not great for bringing in a massive amount of traffic, but the kind of engagement it offers is pretty high.

 Following is a breakdown of the best times to post on Instagram according to the nature of the business.

 When it comes to the businesses who are selling consumer products, the best time to post is typically before work, at the lunch hours, and at the times when people are relaxing at the end of the day.
 Particularly Wednesday 3 pm is the best time for Instagram posts in the B2C sector.

 The best time slots are pretty similar to those of the B2C sector with the maximum activity or engagement taking place around lunch and after work.